SP5LMA/MICE/README.md

 Improve output of the program so that it will print type of the file (8 is for "regular" file, 4 is for "directory" and so on).
 Consult /usr/include/dirent.h and values DT_ defined there for further improvement.

+ * cmdargs.s

+Using command-line arguments becomes non-trivial from the "main" function due to stack frame managament applied by gcc.
+With this sample it should be easier to tackle the issue.

+Thanks to this sample and the getdents.s, it should be possible to prepare a program similar to "ls".
+It should let user to provide the directory name to be listed in the command line argument.

+## Integer arithmetics

+ * basicalu.s

+Analyze the example in step-by-step manner

  * factorial.s and factest.s

 Functions are in factorial.s while factest.s is a helper program to test them.